How Does Japan Celebrate Christmas?

 But what started the tradition of KFC in Japan?

-Japanese people like to embrace the western idea of Christmas.
+Japanese people like to embrace the Western idea of Christmas.
 In response to this, KFC came out with a wicked marketing campaign that absolutely toppled the Christmas market in Japan: "At Christmas, you eat chicken."

 And since 1974, Japanese people have flocked to KFC for Christmas.